coditori/highly-skilled-job-offers/README.md

 - If you are not a good listener you can google this "How to be a good listener"
 - You have some lacks in muti-thread programming, just try to take a course or start a small project to improve yourself
 #### How To Identify Personal Weaknesses
-You can use online tools or just ask from the other people:
+You can use online tools or just ask other people:
-- Google this "free MBTI test" if you are not an english native speaker it's better to use your own language tools.
+- Google this "free MBTI test" if you are not an English native speaker it's better to use your mother language tools.
-- Use blog like: [Wikihow: How to Identify Your Strengths and Weaknesses](https://www.wikihow.com/Identify-Your-Strengths-and-Weaknesses) or [bpalns: How to Identify Your Strengths and Weaknesses](https://articles.bplans.com/how-to-identify-your-strengths-and-weaknesses/)
+- Use blogs like [Wikihow: How to Identify Your Strengths and Weaknesses](https://www.wikihow.com/Identify-Your-Strengths-and-Weaknesses) or [bpalns: How to Identify Your Strengths and Weaknesses](https://articles.bplans.com/how-to-identify-your-strengths-and-weaknesses/)

-This is the process, and don't forget the compound effect is still there ^_^ After getting the feedback you may back to your CV or Mock Interview, no worries you just need to keep going.
+This is the process, and don't forget the compound effect is still their ^_^ After getting the feedback you may back to your CV or Mock Interview, no worries you just need to keep going.

 Good luck to you